 Considering that windows also serve as a crucial escape route in the case of an emergency, if they aren’t closing or opening properly, you need to have them replaced.

 Difficulty opening or closing the windows can be attributed to several factors, with the most common one being the windows getting painted shut.
 While this may have helped make it more visually appealing, it compromised the proper functioning of the windows.
 A warped window frame is another cause of stuck windows. uPVC windows tend to expand and warp in heat.
 While the material usually contracts when it cools, if this occurs repeatedly, the frame will no longer fit the aperture.
 A shifting foundation is another culprit when it comes to stuck windows.
-If you are facing any of these issues, your best option is to have the windows replaced.
-For readers in the Dorset area looking for UPVC windows do a google search for ‘UPVC windows in Dorset‘.
+If you are facing any of these issues, your best option is to get in contact with KJM Group and discuss getting new windows.

 Your home isn’t soundproof